 I'm about reconnecting to our whole selves, each other, and the earth... and the positive change that comes from it.

 Many rivers run through my veins (and yours!).
 I grew up in rural so-called Virginia on the Rappahannock River and Chesapeake Bay, known as Tsenacommacah to the Powhatan people, on the traditional lands of the Lower Cuttatawomen and Wicacoan (Wicocomico).

-I often clutched my 'field notebook' of bark rubbings and pressed flowers.
+I often clutched my 'field notebook' of bark rubbings and pressed flowers while exploring marshes and climbing trees.
 I could reach some friends' houses faster by canoe than by car.

 Onward + inward,